CAR ACCIDENT CATEGORIES

 When a radial tire loses its tread, the body (“carcass”) of the tire usually quickly experiences a blowout.
 The sudden loss of pressure in the tire makes it difficult for the driver to maintain control over the vehicle, and the vehicle may turn sideways.
 The sideways motion of the vehicle causes the bead of the tire to separate from the rim, causing the metal rim to dig into the asphalt or concrete surface of the roadway and pitch the car into a roll.

-Since 2000, there are have been several major recalls of tires.
+Since 2000, there are have been several major recalls of tires due to tire defect.
 In the early 2000s, there were massive recalls of more than 15 million tires of several types of Bridgestone and Firestone tires (Bridgestone owns Firestone), especially those put on the Ford Explorer SUV, which resulted in a number of crashes and rollover accidents, killing and seriously injuring hundreds of motorists.
 For example, Firestone’s Wilderness AT tire lacked proper adhesion between the steel belts and the surrounding rubber.
 Firestone failed to use gum edge strips, nylon overlays or caps, or other safeguards to reduce the possibility of tread separation.

 Domestic and foreign manufacturers alike have made and marketed defective tires that have resulted in crashes, personal injuries, and wrongful deaths.
 However, tires made overseas (such as in China) may not be as safe as those made in the United States.
 Tires are not designed to last forever, even though you may drive only a few thousand of miles each year.
 Rubber degrades over time, and mechanics recommend that you put on new tires every five or six years even though there may be plenty of tread left on the tire.